 If you or someone you know is living with depression, there are many options for treatment.
 Some of the most popular options include psychotherapy and medication.

-There are three main types of psychotherapy (also known as talk therapy): cognitive-behavioral therapy (CBT), interpersonal therapy, and psychodynamic therapy.
+There are many different types of psychotherapy (also known as talk therapy).
+Three of the most popular types include: cognitive-behavioral therapy (CBT), interpersonal therapy, and psychodynamic therapy.

-The other common option is medication.
+Another popular treatment option to alleviate depression is medications.
 Over 60% of people who choose to use antidepressants report a reduction in their depressive symptoms, and medication can be an effective, long-term solution.

 Many people choose to use either psychotherapy or medication alone, and many use both.
-In fact, research shows the combination of both produces the best outcomes.
+In fact, research shows the combination of both produces the best outcomes compared to treatment with either approach alone.

-However, what works for one person might not work for another, so it is important to remember that your journey to mental health is your journey.
+However, what works for one person might not work for another, so it is important to remember that your mental health journey is a personal and individual path

-Luckily, personalizing your path to mental health is getting easier.
-Today, technology like genetic testing helps clinicians make better recommendations for your care.
+Luckily, personalizing your mental health journey is getting easier.
+Today, technology like genetic testing (sometimes also called pharmacogenomic testing) helps guide clinicians to make more individualized recommendations for your care.

-Your genes drive 90% of your response to a medication.
+Your genes drive up to 90% of your response to a medication including how likely you are to experience adverse side effects.
 By understanding your genetic makeup, you may save yourself months of trial and error with different antidepressants.

 And remember, no matter what treatment you do or do not choose to try, there is help out there.
 Even though your journey is unique, you don’t have to be on your own.